xiaoyu0928/xiaoyu0928.github.io/index.md

 ## News

-- I have a short research paper accepted by iConference 2023.
-- I received the best dissertation talk award at ASIS&T SIG-KM International Research Symposium 2022.
+- My postgrad student and I have won 2nd place in SIG-III International Paper Contest Award, which will be presented at the 2023 ASIS&T annual meeting!